brodycj/android-sqlite-ndk-native-driver/README.md

 **NOTE:** This project references the `gluegentools` and `sqlite-amalgamation` subprojects, which are resolved by: $ `make init` (as described below).

-**WARNING:** The sqlite database and statement handles that are returned by the `SQLiteNative` library functions are raw C pointer values (with `0x100000000` added).
-If someone uses a database or statement handle that is not valid, or no longer valid with the `SQLiteNative` library the behavior is undefined (may crash, for example).
-It is NOT recommended to use the API directly without understanding of how this library works internally.
+**WARNING:** The SQLite database and statement handles that are returned in `SQLiteResponse` are raw C pointer values.
+If someone uses a database or statement handle that is not valid, or no longer valid then the behavior would be undefined (may crash, for example).
+It is **not** recommended to use the API directly without understanding of how this library works internally.

 ## SQLite build information